gagedoug13/techtonic-apprenticeship-initial-pre-work/README.md

 ### Introduction to Basic CSS
 **Say Hello to Basic CSS**
 -  This section was a little more challenging but never too daunting.
 Something that I learned about CSS through this course that i thought was interesing is the !important CSS property that can be used to guarantee that an element would belong to a specified class when it loads into the page.
 That was my biggest takeaway from this section.
 It wasn't too bad to work through.

+### Introduction to CSS FlexBox Challenges
+**Say Hello to CSS FlexBox Challenges**
+- Ahhh FlexBox.
+I honestly love FlexBox.
+The challenges in this course were pretty straight forward and kind of give you the answer at some points.
+I recommend FlexBox Froggie.
+That game was the first place I started learning FlexBox and it's pretty useful.
+My biggest takeaway from this course was that FlexBox is really nice and I love working with it.
+I'm curious about what the grid challenges will be like.